 III.
 Course (Catalog) Description

-An introduction to Adobe Photoshop, an image-editing program that makes it possible to produce high-quality digital images and manipulate scanned images as well as outputting color separations and halftones.
-Practical exercises will introduce students to the tools and capabilities of the Photoshop program in this course.
+Course introduces Adobe Photoshop, image editing program.
+Content includes producing high-quality digital images and manipulating scanned images, as well as outputting color separations and halftones.
+Practical exercises with tools to demonstrate capabilities of the Photoshop program.
+Recommended: Hands-on experience using Windows software.

 IV.
 Learning Objectives

-- Identifying the tools and the uses of those tools in the program environment.
+- Identify the tools and the uses of those tools in the program environment.

-- Making selections, adding to and subtracting from a selection.
+- Make selections, add to and subtracting from a selection, refine selections.

-- Adding text to an image then formatting and manipulating the combination.
+- Add text to an image, then formatting and manipulating the combination.